-Allergic asthma is a type of asthma that causes symptoms when a person is around certain triggers, such as pet dander.
-Having exposure to these allergens leads to an immune system response that affects the lungs and makes it harder for a person to breathe.
+Allergic asthma occurs when a person is around certain triggers like pet dander.
+Exposure to allergens can lead to an immune system response that affects the lungs and causes symptoms such as shortness of breath.

 Allergic asthma is the most common type of asthma.